 Food: I would probably live on a diet of fresh mango and smoked salmon, if it were practical.
 The fried, bacon-wrapped dates at Jaleo.
 Also: pineapple.
 I love anything and everything pineapple.
 Lastly: chicken biryani, fried bananas.
 Cheese.

 Whisky: The Balvenie 15 is my absolute favorite; I've never had a bad bottle.
-Cask-strength Springbanks and Elijah Craig aren't far behind.
+Itching to open some Glendronach Single Casks lately.
+Cask-strength Springbanks and Elijah Craig are also perennial favorites.
 There used to be more details here, but this should suffice, if you're curious: http://www.whiskybase.com/profile/justinmm2/collection

 I also started a local whisky forum that's fairly active: